common-fate/docs-archive/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 By default, you won't be able to see images while running the docs locally.
-This is because they're are stored in Github LFS (Large File Storage).
+This is because they're stored in Github LFS (Large File Storage).
 To see images locally, you'll need to run:

 ```
 brew install git-lfs